josewhitetower/javascript30/README.md

 **Thoughts**:
 1. Use `e.offsetY` and `e.offsetY` to get the position where he cursor is.
+2. `String.prototype.trim()` returns a  new string representing the calling string stripped of whitespace from both ends.
 ### Day 31: October 5, 2017

 **Today's Progress**: